Georgetown Law

 Document Locations

-Bills See Finding Bills section on Bills & Session Laws page on this guide.
+Bills Check Finding Bills section on Bills & Session Laws page on this guide.

 Introducer's memoranda (also known as "sponsor's memoranda," or "legislative memoranda")

-New York State Legislative Annual (in print, State 1st Floor KFN5014 .N48).
+In print: New York State Legislative Annual: Law Library Call Number: State 1st Floor KFN5014 .N48.
 The most comprehensive source.
 Compiles sponsor's memoranda for all chapter (session) laws of the given year, with all governor's approval and veto messages.

-McKinney's Session Laws of New York (in print) at Library of Congress.
-(See Library of Congress' policies prior to visiting.)
+In print: McKinney's Session Laws of New York, at Library of Congress.
 Selected memoranda are available in Volume 2 of the annual set from 1977 onwards.

 Governor's Memoranda (which include "approval memoranda" and "veto memoranda")